 "Okay," I said, feeling the oncoming canter of another contraction.
 "Let's go get an epidural."

 As we got our bags ready, secured the house and waited for the taxi, I told my partner how scared I was about the drive to the hospital.
 I also told him how frightened I was to be strapped to a bed and unable to move my way through the contractions.
 I told him I was scared about the needle going into my back.

 "Me too," he said.
 "Me too."
 It wasn't what I expected him to say, but it calmed me nonetheless.

 As it happened the taxi journey wasn't half as bad as I thought.
-Our driver was calm and collected and the drive was something of a distraction as the contractions came and went, as hard as ever, but this time I had an audience.
+Our driver was calm and collected and the drive was something of a distraction as the contractions came and went, as hard as ever, but this time I had a new audience.
 I reacted to this by swearing my way through them, something that made us all laugh once each one was over.

 A jolly Dutch hospital porter scooped me up into a wheelchair and speaking a mixture of Dutch and English, he helped us with our bags and the empty baby car seat we felt very clumsy carrying.
 As we walked down a long empty corridor, another wheelchair approached us.
 In it was a woman holding a baby wrapped up in a blanket, a man behind pushing them along.
 I remember closing my eyes to them as a contraction took hold.
 Still holding my baby didn't feel like the real goal of what I was going through.
 It felt like I had one hundred marathons to run before we got to where they were at.